lauravoineag/XMLandFragmentsTerminology/README.md

 Specifies the attribute android:inputTypeto limit the type of text that the user can enter in a field EditText.

 ## Bias
+is used in order to move items that are constrained along with their constraints
 <img width="616" alt="image" src="https://github.com/lauravoineag/XMLandFragmentsTerminology/assets/77536595/6cc25ee0-2886-4f60-aef6-c758291aa1ff">

 ## Toast